module Bitvector: sig end

 Author(s): Harald Ruess

-Bitvectors of width n
+Bitvectors of width n, where n is a natural

-number, are arrays of bits with positions 0
+number, are arrays of bits with positions 0 through n-1

 in increasing order from left-to-right.